Main List of Projects

 So seek every opportunity to watch the sun rise and set.

-Ketogenic Diet with Greens for Fiber: Sugar produces a very high amount of positive ions when metabolized and protein creates a moderate amount when metabolized.
+3. Ketogenic Diet with Greens for Fiber: Sugar, starches, and carbohydrates in general produce a very high amount of positive ions (inflammation) when metabolized.

 Ketosis is typically achieved when very little or no carbohydrates are consumed for a period of 24 hours.